 Publications * = student author

 My research focuses on understanding factors and processes associated with positive adjustment and outcomes among students with disabilities who are exposed to high levels of stress.
-I am particularly interested in implementing and evaluating school-based programs/practices that enhance social supports and social relationships in the lives of students with disabilities from low-income backgrounds.
+I am particularly interested in implementing and evaluating school-based programs and practices that enhance social supports and social relationships in the lives of students with disabilities from low-income backgrounds.